 -1999 and 2001 Big 12 Coach of the Year.

 Head Coach Frank Solich has continued a storybook turnaround during his tenure at Ohio University.
-Now in his ninth season (15th overall), the Bobcats have been bowl-eligible in six of his first eight years at the helm, have won 55 games since 2006 - the most among any team in the Mid-American Conference East Division - and have had student-athletes selected in the NFL Draft in five of the past six seasons.
+Now in his 11th season (17th overall), the Bobcats have been bowl-eligible in eight of the last 10 years, having won 68 games since 2006 - the most among any team in the Mid-American Conference East Division - and have had student-athletes selected in the NFL Draft in five of the past seven seasons.